-There was 1 known grizzly bear mortality recorded in 2018.
-An adult male grizzly bear was breaking into chicken coops and a livestock feed shed in the Rocky Mountain House area.
-A decision was made to euthanize the bear due to its past history of problem activity.
-Since 2009 there have been 19 known human caused grizzly bear deaths in BMA 4 (Figure 6).
+There was one known grizzly bear mortality recorded in 2019.
+An adult male grizzly bear was killed on the Trans-Canada highway in August near Jumpingpound Creek.
+Since 2009, there have been 20 known human caused grizzly bear deaths in BMA 4 (Figure 6).
 The illegal killing of grizzly bears is the primary cause of mortality for grizzly bears in BMA 4.
-Since 2009, there have been 7 recorded occurrences of grizzly bears being killed illegally.
+Since 2009, there have been seven recorded occurrences of grizzly bears being killed illegally.
+Of the 15 known mortalities where a Management Zone was assigned between 2014 and 2019, 47 per cent occurred within both the Recovery and Support Zones (7 of 15 each).
 These mortality numbers do not include those bears translocated from the BMA.

-Figure 6.
-BMA 4 2018 Human Caused Grizzly Bear Mortality (N= 19)
+Figure 5.
+BMA 4 2019 Human Caused Grizzly Bear Mortality (N= 20)